orbeon/orbeon-forms-doc/release-notes/orbeon-forms-2022.1.md

 ### New "Dropdown with Other" control

-Orbeon Forms already had a "Radio butons with Other" form control.
+Orbeon Forms already had a "Radio buttons with Other" form control.
 The nwe "Dropdown with Other" control is similar to the existing "Dropdown" control, but it also allows the user to enter a custom value. ([\#5172](https://github.com/orbeon/orbeon-forms/issues/5172))

 ### Use of CSS grids by default